 - Being forced to attend a Driver Improvement Clinic

 After 8 points in 12 months, the state will send you a letter warning you of the need to follow the laws of the road.
 After 12 points in 12 months (or 18 points in 24 months) a driver is forced to attend a Driver Improvement Clinic through the state.
 If you get 18 points in 12 months (or 24 points in 24 months), your license will be suspended for at least 90 days and can't be reissued until completion of another Driver Improvement Clinic.

-In order to prevent losing your license or being forced to attend a costly class, contact Fairfax Traffic Violations Lawyers.
+In order to prevent rising insurance rates, license suspensions, or being forced to attend a costly class, contact an experienced Fairfax Traffic Violations Lawyer.
 The Law Office of Wilfred W. Yeargan can help keep your driving record clean and assist you with avoiding problems with the Division of Motor Vehicles.
-If you’ve gotten a traffic ticket in Virginia, contact The Law Office of Wilfred Ward Yeargan for a free consultation today.
+If you've gotten a traffic ticket in Virginia, contact The Law Office of Wilfred Ward Yeargan for a free consultation today.